Skip Navigation LinksHomeProgrammesNursingNew Zealand Diploma in Enrolled Nursing

 • Declare any previous criminal convictions prior to admission being confirmed; and

-• Authorise UCOL Te Pūkenga to obtain a background check from the New Zealand Police Licensing and Vetting Agency; and
+• Authorise UCOL to obtain a background check from the New Zealand Police Licensing and Vetting Agency; and

 • Complete a Health Declaration Form; and

-• Hold a first aid certificate (Red Cross Comprehensive or St John's Workplace), which is current at the time the programme starts.
+• Hold a comprehensive First Aid Certificate which is current at the time the programme starts.
+This will include NZQA 6400, 6401 and 6402 standards.

 • Provide evidence of good character and personal attributes via two referee report(s).
 Your referee reports, personal statement and interview (if required) should provide evidence of appropriateness to study in the nursing profession.
 In your personal statement you should outline why you have chosen nursing as a career and describe the personal qualities and relevant aspects from your life experiences which will enhance your application.